Solas (Dragon Age): Dragon Age: The Veilguard

+After Ghilan'nain is killed, Solas betrays Rook and entraps them within the Fade prison, recovering the lyrium dagger.
+Rook escapes with the aid of their companions, learning that Varric was killed by Solas and that Solas had used blood magic to alter Rook's memory of the event; the team also created a duplicate lyrium dagger.
+Elgar'nan retreats to Minrathous with Solas in pursuit.
+With the aid of their remaining allies, Rook and the team break through the fortified defenses.
+After being given the lyrium dagger by Solas, Rook learns that killing Elgar'nan will collapse the Veil since an elven god must be bound to the Veil to uphold it.
+After Rook kills Elgar'nan and his Archdemon, Solas again attempts to collapse the Veil.
+However, Solas instead ends up bound to Veil to prevent it from collapsing – Rook can force Solas' binding to the Veil by fighting him, by tricking Solas with the duplicate dagger or by sacrificing themself; otherwise, with the aid of Mythal, Rook can peacefully convince Solas to stop the ritual and voluntarily bind himself out of atonement.
+During the redemption path, if the Inquisitor was in a romantic relationship with Solas during Inquisition and was influenced by Rook to be willing to reunite with Solas, then the Inquisitor will voluntarily join Solas in his imprisonment.

 Promotion

 Solas has been the focus for much of the media coverage pertaining to information released by BioWare about the fourth instalment of the Dragon Age video game series.
 His "Dread Wolf" sobriquet, and associated imagery is the focus of a sixty-second promotional trailer released by BioWare during the 5th annual The Game Awards show in December 2018.
 On social media, this teaser was paired with the hashtag "#TheDreadWolfRises".
-On June 2, 2022, the upcoming Dragon Age 4 title was announced as Dragon Age: Dreadwolf with Solas being advertised as the game's antagonist.
+On June 2, 2022, the upcoming Dragon Age 4 title was announced as Dragon Age: Dreadwolf, after his sobriquet, with Solas being advertised as the game's antagonist.
 The press release stated that "using Solas's namesake no doubt suggests a spectrum of endless possibilities on where things may go. [...]
 If you're new to Dragon Age, you have no need to worry about not having met our antagonist just yet.
 He'll properly introduce himself when the time is right".

+In June 2024, the game was retitled Dragon Age: The Veilguard.
+BioWare explained that the titular Dread Wolf remains part of the game, however, the updated title is a stronger reflection of the game's focus.
+Game Informer highlighted that, in the Veilguard demo, the protagonist interrupts Solas while he is in the midst of a ritual which traps Solas in the Fade while freeing two other blighted Elven gods; the protagonist and their companions then take over Solas' realm in the Fade known as the Lighthouse and turn it into their base for the game.